DataDog/documentation/content/en/agent/guide/linux-agent-2022-key-rotation.md

 For `apt`, this applies to both newly released and existing versions of the Agent.
 For `yum`, `dnf` or `zypper`, existing versions of the Agent can still be installed as long as `repo_gpgcheck=0` is set in the `datadog.repo` file.

-This key rotation does not affect installations done by manually downloading the packages and installing them with `dpkg` or `rpm` (note it can still cause a warning for `rpm`).
+This key rotation does not affect installations done by manually downloading the packages and installing them with `dpkg` or `rpm`.
+This may cause a warning for `rpm`.

 ## Manual update